A quantitative comparison between velocity dependent SIDM cross sections constrained by the gravothermal and isothermal models: Line-of-sight velocity dispersion

 \section{Line-of-sight velocity dispersion}

 In this appendix we explain the method used to model the observational effects in the line-of-sight velocity dispersion measurements.
 We also refer readers to \cite{2004ApJ...604...88S} for a similar discussion.
-At each point in the 6D parameter space $\{\rho_\mathrm{s},r_\mathrm{s},\sigma_0,\omega,\beta,t\}$, we can derive the halo 1D velocity dispersion radial profile $v_\mathrm{rms}(r)$ through the gravothermal fluid formalism mapping method \defcitealias{2022arXiv220502957Y}{Yang2022}\citetalias{2022arXiv220502957Y}.
+At each point in the multi-dimensional parameter space for the gravothermal or isothermal model fitting, we can derive the stellar 1D velocity dispersion radial profile $v_\mathrm{rms,b}(r)$ through the mapping method \defcitealias{2022arXiv220502957Y}{Yang2022}\citetalias{2022arXiv220502957Y} and the following Jeans equation:

+Here $\rho_b$ is the stellar dPIE density profile fit by \cite{2013ApJ...765...24N}, and $\epsilon$ is the stellar orbital anisotropy.
 The projected velocity dispersion without observational effects $\sigma_\mathrm{p}(r)$ is \citep{2018NatAs...2..907V}:

-Here $\rho_*$ is the stellar dPIE density profile fit by \cite{2013ApJ...765...24N}.
-We consider isotropic orbits and assume $\epsilon=0$. $\Sigma_*$ is the surface density profile of the stellar tracers, derived from $\rho_*$ via an Abel transform:
+Here $\Sigma_b$ is the surface density profile of the stellar tracers, derived from $\rho_b$ via an Abel transform: